Roberto Orci: Becoming a producer

 Orci's first credit solely as a producer came with the film Eagle Eye, where he worked once again alongside Kurtzman.
 He said in an interview with the magazine Extra that he had previously been involved in productions where the producers had writing backgrounds and had looked to them for help, and he was happy to provide that same support to the writers on Eagle Eye.
 The director of the film, D. J. Caruso, praised the duo saying that "What's unusually cool about them is that they have maintained the producer-writer power that they earned in television and carried that over into the feature film area, and that is extremely rare."
 Following their work on Eagle Eye, they were executive producers on the Sandra Bullock film, The Proposal.

 Despite their film careers, Orci and Kurtzman continued to create television series.
 These included Sleepy Hollow, which they developed alongside Phillip Iscove.
 They pitched the series to a number of networks, and it was picked up by Fox.
 Orci took five years to bring the series Matador to television, with it originating from a conversation with his cousin Andrew.
 It was created for Robert Rodriguez's El Rey Network, and Rodriguez's one demand of the show was that he could direct the pilot episode.
 Orci later explained in an interview that it was an easy decision, and he needed to pretend to consider it.

 Orci and Kurtzman also worked together as executive producers on the animated television series, Transformers: Prime, due to their involvement with the live action movies.
 Following the end of the series they were hopeful to be involved in a future animated series based on the premise, which Orci saw less like a reboot of the show and more of a continuation in a different guise.
 He felt that while Prime was sophisticated, there were concerns that it was leaving younger viewers behind because of its complexity and intensity.
-In 2010 with Kurzman became producer of the reboot of Hawaii-50.
+He became producer of the reboot of Hawaii Five-0 with Kurtzman in 2010.